Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Castor Bean Plants hide ‘Uglies’

-Hello fellow readers, Last week, I shared the desperate measure of hacking back leatherleaf viburnums plagued with aphids.
-Ironically, Betsy from Stone Church PA asked about using castor beans plants in her garden, which is what I planted to camouflage the ‘uglies’ of the
+Hello, fellow lovers of all things green.
+Last week, I shared the desperate measure of hacking back leatherleaf viburnums plagued with aphids.
+Ironically, Betsy from Stone Church, PA, asked about using castor bean plants in her garden, which I planted to camouflage the ‘uglies&#

 Read More